-In Boston , the $10-a-month cost of its Hubway bike share program comes in at about the national norm, as did its 3-mile travel times for both biking and transit in our research.
-A key reason that Beantown bikers do not save more compared to taking public transit is the relatively low $84.50 a month cost of the city's 30-day Monthly Link Transit pass.
+In Boston, the $10-a-month cost of its Hubway bikeshare program comes in at about the national norm, as did its three-mile travel times for both biking and transit in our research.
+A key reason that Beantown bikers do not save more compared to taking public transit is the relatively low $84.50-a-month cost of the city's 30-day Monthly Link Transit pass.
 Offering unlimited access to both subways and local buses, the pass was sufficient to cover the relatively short subway rides in our study.

-This was the city in which the gap in travel times for 3-mile commutes by bike were the widest between bike and transit, with biking about 40% (or 10 minutes per day) slower in our estimates.
-That gap is partly because biking took longer than the norm--41 minutes a day, compared with an average of 33 minutes for the five cities as a whole.
+This was the city in which the gap in travel times for three-mile commutes by bike were the widest between bike and transit, with biking about 40% (or 10 minutes per day) slower in our estimates.
+That gap is partly because biking took longer than the norm — 41 minutes a day, compared with an average of 33 minutes for the five cities as a whole.
 A bigger factor, however, may be the efficiency of the city’s SEPTA transit system, which delivered an overall average travel time of 31 minutes a day, compared with 45 minutes overall for all five cities.

 Here’s how much money you could save in the 20 U.S. cities with the most extensive bikeshare programs, listed from most to least savings compared with riding public transit.
-We narrowed the list to cities with at least 50 stations at which you could rent or return bikes, and we detail the number of bike stations in every city, based on 2016 data.
-A number of systems are now expanding, or plan to do so in 2018, so these figures may evolve upward.
+We narrowed the list to cities with at least 50 stations at which you could rent or return bikes, and we detailed the number of bike stations in every city based on 2016 data.
+A number of systems are now expanding or plan to do so in the coming years, so these figures may evolve upward.

-The bikeshare costs are based on the monthly fee, as billed if you make an annual commitment to the program (as you typically must and is the most economical option).
-Similarly, we selected the optimal 30-day transit pass that would allow riders to complete the 3-mile commuters we analyzed at the least cost.
+The bikeshare costs are based on the monthly fee as billed if you make an annual commitment to the program (as you typically must and is the most economical option).
+Similarly, we selected the optimal 30-day transit pass that would allow riders to complete the three-mile commuters we analyzed at the lowest cost.

 Name of Program